 Read on to learn more about the suspected cause of coronavirus and how it spreads.

 The recent outbreak began in Wuhan, a city in the Hubei province of China.
 Reports of the first COVID-19 cases started in December 2019.

 Coronaviruses are common in certain species of animals, such as cattle and camels.
-Although the transmission of coronaviruses from animals to humans is rare, this new strain likely came from bats, though one study suggests pangolins may be the origin.
+Although the transmission of coronaviruses from animals to humans is

 However, it remains unclear exactly how the virus first spread to humans.